OWASP/www-project-secure-headers/tab_headers.md

 ## X-Frame-Options

-X-Frame-Options response header improve the protection of web applications against Clickjacking.
-It declares a policy communicated from a host to the client browser on whether the browser must not display the transmitted content in frames of other web pages.
+The `X-Frame-Options` response header improves the protection of web applications against clickjacking.
+It instructs the browser whether the content can be displayed within frames.

 Values
 Value	Description